sqrtofpisquared/Avalanche/docs/asp.md

 ### 4.3 Acknowledgment and Loss Handling

-ASP uses a selective acknowledgment system to handle packet loss:
+ASP uses a batched acknowledgment system to detect packet loss:

 1. **Periodic ACKs**:
    - The receiver periodically sends ACK packets.
    - These ACKs include:
-     * The highest contiguously received sequence number
+     * An initial contiguously received sequence number
+     * A count of subsequent packets acknowledge in this ACK
-     * A bitmap of subsequently received packets
+     * A bitmap of subsequently received packets, where each bit represents that packets status (success or failure)

-2. **NACK Generation**:
-   - If the receiver detects missing packets, it sends a NACK packet.
-   - The NACK includes the sequence numbers of missing packets.

-3. **Sender Response**:
+2. **Sender Adaptation**:
-   - The sender uses ACKs and NACKs to track which packets have been successfully received.
+   - The sender uses ACKs to track which packets have been successfully received.
-   - For non-time-critical data, the sender may retransmit lost packets.
-   - For real-time streams, the sender may skip retransmission and adjust future packets to compensate for the loss.

-4. **Adaptive Behavior**:
+   - The sender will not retransmit lost packets, as they will be out-of-date by the time they are received.
-   - The sender uses loss information to adapt its transmission strategy, potentially adjusting parameters like encoding quality or packet size.
+   - The sender uses ACKs to adjust its transmission strategy, possibly by reducing packet size, increasing data-redundancy, or adjusting bitrate.

 ### 4.4 Stream Termination